 Trust their abilities and never underestimate.
 Every kid has to be made responsible for some tasks.
-Be it a primary grade level or senior grades, at Oakridge, we have classroom responsibilities allotted to students.
+Be it a primary grade level or senior grades, at Oakridge, one of the Best International schools in Hyderabad have classroom responsibilities allotted to students.
 We have a Health Captain whose responsibility is to accompany a fellow student to the infirmary in case he /she is unwell, a Green Captain whose responsibility is to ensure all lights and fans are switched off when they are out of the class.
 These responsibilities instill awareness and accountability among them to take their tasks seriously.

 2) Allow them to make mistakes

 Be clear about your expectations and build an environment where they are allowed to make small mistakes and learn.
 What we strongly believe is, if children are made to believe that mistakes are completely taboo, then they stop trying different solutions or experimenting at all, and this stifles their ability to think creatively.
 Great teachers work with students to arrive at solutions.
 They respect the fact that children could have high self-esteem too.